Saturday, August 8, 2009

 Friday, February 13, 2009

-How to make a textbox and a textarea same width cross-browsers
+How to make a textbox and a textarea same width across browsers

 Thanks to the *brilliant* CSS box model, very simple tasks have become a nightmare.

-I've been struggling lately to do a very simple thing which is to make a textbox (ie. <input type="text">) and a textrea same width so that they align nicely.
+I've been struggling lately to do a very simple thing, which is to make a textbox (ie. <input type="text">) and a textarea same width so that they align nicely.

-The problem with making a textbox and textarea same width is that all browsers add 1px padding to textboxes that can't be removed, in other words setting the padding to 0px won't remove that 1px padding, a common trick to get rid of padding is to float the element but unluckily this doesn't work with textboxes, well, this means we have extra 2px in the width of the textbox that we simply can't get rid of.
-Now this won't be a problem if the same thing applies to textreas as well but unfortunately this is not the case, in most browsers (IE, Safari and Chrome) setting the padding of a textrea to 0px *unfortunately* works.
-One exception to this is FireFox which applies the 1px non-removable padding to textareas as well, this is why the problem doesn't exist with FireFox, but should we ignore IE, Safari and Chrome and assume everybody is using FireFox?
-I guess not, it makes more sense to make it work in those browsers and find a hack for FireFox and actually this is what I did.
+The problem with making a textbox and textarea same width is that all browsers add 1px padding to textboxes that can't be removed.
+In other words, setting the padding to 0px won't remove that 1px padding.
+A common trick to get rid of padding is to float the element but unluckily this doesn't work with textboxes.
+Well, this means we have extra 2px in the width of the textbox that we simply can't get rid of.
+Now, this wouldn't be a problem if the same thing applied to textreas as well but unfortunately this is not the case.
+In most browsers (IE, Safari and Chrome), setting the padding of a textrea to 0px *unfortunately* works.
+One exception to this is FireFox which applies the 1px non-removable padding to textareas as well.
+This is why the problem doesn't exist with FireFox.
+But, should we ignore IE, Safari and Chrome and assume everyone is using FireFox?
+I guess not, it definitely makes more sense to make it work in those browsers and find a hack for FireFox and actually this is what I did.

-Having had a look on mozilla's website, I came across those two extensions to CSS, -moz-padding-start and
+Having had a look on mozilla's website, I came across those two extensions to CSS:

-So, to make a textbox and a textrea same width cross-browsers use this code:
+So, to make a textbox and a textrea same width across browsers you can use this code:

 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">